 Extending slightly out beyond floor-length, a chapel length veil is ideal for brides who want to forego a train on their dress.
 This design will create the illusion of a slight train, without the added weight and restriction of movement that some find with a built-in train.

-For a bride who wants to turn heads when they walk down the aisle and isn’t afraid to bring the drama to their look, a cathedral is the longest veil on the market, trailing out beyond your gown.
+For a bride who wants to turn heads when they walk down the aisle and isn’t afraid to bring the drama to their look, a cathedral is the second longest veil (shorter than a royal veil), trailing out beyond your gown.
 For brides with a built-in train, a cathedral design elongates the silhouette.
 It also screams ‘bride’ and will work with any style outfit, extending out far enough to allow every detail to be seen.

 There is no moment that says ‘fairytale wedding’ more than when the groom lovingly sweeps back the bride’s veil to reveal her glowing face.
 A blusher extends out over the bride’s face and can be incorporated with any other length, as well as a standalone.
 There are varying lengths of blushers, from shoulder-grazing to waist-length.
 A pushed back design will create volume on top of your piece and add some additional height to your bridal look.

 Remember that how you style your hair is also important and should factor in the length you choose.
 One of our expert consultants will be able to assist you in making the best selection from our range if you’re not sure where to get started, so feel free to call us when you’re ready to begin your journey.